-Rates are in US dollars, per person, per voyage based on double occupancy.
-Discovery fee and charter and commercial airfare are not included in the Berth price.
-Single occupancy cabins are available in categories three through seven at 1.6 times the double occupancy rate.
+Rates are in U.S. dollars, per person, per voyage based on double occupancy except for C1 and C2, which are quad and triple cabins, respectively.
+Discovery Fee and charter/commercial airfare are not included in the berth price.
+Single occupancy cabins are available in select cabins on Ocean Endeavour and National Geographic Islander.
 Please call for availability.

 Although we are a Canadian company, most of our operating costs are paid in U.S. dollars.
 For this reason all tour prices are in U.S. dollars.
 We will accept Canadian dollars at our current exchange rate, please call for details.
 We are not responsible for bank exchange rates on credit card transactions.

-A deposit of $1,000 USD per person is required upon booking to confirm participation.
-Adventure Canada strongly advises all passengers to obtain trip cancellation insurance at the time of deposit.
+A deposit of $1,000 usd per person is required upon booking to confirm participation.
 The balance of the payment is required 120 days prior to your departure date.
 The Company reserves the right to cancel reservations if payments are not received in time.
 Prices are cash/cheque discounted, if you wish to pay by credit card please refer to our credit card pricing.
 Please make cheques payable to: ADVENTURE CANADA.
 Please review our Cancellation & Refund Policy for a full outline of our cancellation terms.

 RELEASE, TERMS AND CONDITIONS

 Please read this important information carefully.
-The delivery by the passenger of the deposit together with a signed copy of this document to Adventure Canada (AC) Eagle Eye Tours (EET), shall constitute the passenger’s consent and agreement to all of the provisions contained herein.
-(Signature required on both sides)
+The delivery by the passenger of the deposit together with a signed copy of this document to Adventure Canada (AC) shall constitute the passenger’s consent and agreement to all of the provisions contained herein.

 CANCELLATION & REFUND POLICY